CarlsonCarlson/grahamBot/README.md

 ### Big thanks to https://github.com/cmusam/fortune500 for publishing csv's of the fortune500 lists from 1955-2019

-### Expected behavior TODOs:
-run through each f500 company and write ordered output make ordered output, with highest number of tests passed at the top, and lowest at the bottom.

 ## Major TODOs in order of importance:
-only run certain test 'categories' on certain list using settings file<br>
+run through each f500 company and write ordered output (use linked list) make ordered output, with highest number of tests passed at the top, and lowest at the bottom. only run certain test 'categories' on certain list using settings file<br>
-allow selection of fortune 500 list<br>
+allow selection of fortune 500 list year<br>
 allow importing of lists to run on<br>
 save output using python rename<br>
 solve ticker lookup problems<br>